Ain't It Funny

 "Ain't It Funny" is a song by American singer Jennifer Lopez.
 It was written by Lopez and Cory Rooney for the Adam Shankman-directed romantic comedy The Wedding Planner (2001).
 Shankman, however, felt that the song had too much of a Latin-influence to be featured in the film, and it was instead included on Lopez's second studio album, J.Lo (2001).
-"Ain't It Funny" was released as the third single from the album on June 20, 2001, by Epic Records.
+Released internationally months before in the summer of 2001, "Ain't It Funny" was released as the fourth and final single from the album in the US on December 4, 2001, by Epic Records.

 The song was used as background music in three television advertisements in Japan to promote the 2001 Subaru Legacy for a special campaign which was known as Three Keys Legacy.
 Lopez herself was also featured in all three ads.
 The song shares the same title with Lopez's 2002 song "Ain't It Funny (Murder Remix)", which is a completely different song.

 Writing and production

 While watching a rough cut of The Wedding Planner (2001) in Canada, Jennifer Lopez and Cory Rooney brainstormed ideas for its accompanying soundtrack.
 The two "pulled different thoughts and feelings" from the film's scenes.
-The scene where Lopez's character is in the backseat of a car listening to Matthew McConaughey and Bridgette Wilson's characters talk about the wedding made Rooney think of the line "ain't it funny how some feelings you just can't deny and you can't move on even though you try".
+The scene where Lopez's character Mary Fiore is in the backseat of a car listening to Matthew McConaughey and Bridgette Wilson's characters Steve Edison and Fran Donolly talk about their wedding made Rooney think of the line "ain't it funny how some feelings you just can't deny and you can't move on even though you try".
 According to Rooney, "all those words and melodies just started coming" to him while watching the scene.
 After he conceived the idea for "Ain't It Funny", Rooney returned to his home and "roughed out the track" and composed the song's chorus.
 He then worked with Lopez for an hour to complete the song.
 Tommy Mottola was so enthusiastic about the song that he contributed to its melody.
 Adam Shankman, however, felt that "Ain't It Funny" had too much of a Latin influence for the film, due to its usage of timbales.
 Lopez disagreed with Shankman and the two later agreed to use "Love Don't Cost a Thing" in the film.